learn-co-curriculum/react-hooks-custom-hooks/README.md

 You're encouraged to try adding a few of these optimizations to this hook yourself!
 There's also a version of the `useQuery` hook in the solution branch called `useQueryAdvanced` that handles some of these optimizations.
-However, there are also more advanced solutions out there, such as [React Query][react query], that handles this logic (and more) with a pre-built custom hook.
+However, there are also pre-built solutions out there, such as [React Query][react query], that handle this logic (and more) with a pre-built custom hook.

 ## Conclusion

 Creating custom hooks allows us to share stateful logic across multiple components.
 The ability to use custom hooks lets us create more concise components that are focused more on the UI logic.

 The React community has also embraced custom hooks in a big way &mdash; major libraries like [React Redux][redux hooks] and [React Router][router hooks] use custom hooks to provide a lot of their functionality, and there are lots of [community generated custom hooks][awesome hooks] out there to explore and add to your projects!